nsreeen/old-blog/app/pages/calculator_interpreter.md

 # What is a recursive descent parser?
 My interpreter uses the recursive descent parser model.
 This kind of parser parses input according to the grammar of the language: it has a set of procedures (ie. functions), and each function deals with a separate non terminal unit of the grammar.
 These procedures call each other recursively.
 So for my language the non terminal units are: program, statement, expression, assignment;  `parse_program` calls `parse_statement`, which calls `parse_assignment` or `parse_expression`.
 You can have an expression inside an expression inside an expression, so `parse_expression` might have to call itself several times.

-The type of recursive descent parser I used, called predictive, only looks at most a few tokens ahead at a time.
+The type of recursive descent parser I wrote, called predictive, only looks at most a few tokens ahead at a time.
 So it looks ahead only enough to determine whether to send the input on to another function (and determine which function to send it to), or to return it.

 # Part 2: parse the tokens and make a representation of the code (parser)
 This step takes a list of tokens, and according to their types it creates an abstract representation of the program.

 The grammar of the language is used to organize the abstract representation of the program's meaning.
-My language grammar has four non terminal parts:
+My language's grammar has four non terminal parts:

 program
 statement